RyanFleck/Manuals/content/tools/azure.md

 ### Networking Services

 **Virtual Networks** or **Virtual Private Clouds (VPC) on AWS** emulate a physical network and allow you to work remotely or combine physical networks.
-Creating a virtual network or **subnets** with different security settings in Azure is just a software configuration as it is all networked physically.
+Creating interconnected virtual networks or **subnets** with different security settings in Azure is just a software configuration called *peering* as it is all networked physically.

 **Address Spaces** define the number of available IP addresses in your VNet, 10.0.0.0/16 indicates a 16 bit subnet mask, giving you the last 16 bits in the address for your IPs (~65k with a 16 bit subnet mask.)

 **VPN Gateways** allow you to connect networks together, between on-prem and Azure or your local machine to your business network.

-**VNet Peering**
+**VNet Peering** enables the interconnection of vnets.
+One-way and two-way traffic can be configured between peered subnets.
+Global peering is possible but costs money for bandwidth: egress from zone A, and ingress to zone B.

+**Private Endpoints** allow you to make a resource accessible only at a [specific IP on a virtual network](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-overview).

 **ExpressRoute** is a high speed PHYSICAL CABLE private connection to Azure.